smitelli/cosmodoc/src/content/topics/adlib-functions/index.md

 {{< boilerplate/function-cref TimerInterruptService >}}

 The {{< lookup/cref TimerInterruptService >}} function handles interrupts that occur on interrupt vector 8 (IRQ 0), which is wired to channel 0 of the system's Programmable Interval Timer.
-The timer channel ticks at a rate of 560 Hz (if the AdLib hardware is enabled) or 140 Hz (if the AdLib hardware is not enabled).
-Each time the timer ticks, this function is called to update the sounds being played by the PC speaker and/or the AdLib.
+The timer interrupt fires at a rate of 560 Hz (if the AdLib hardware is enabled) or 140 Hz (if the AdLib hardware is not enabled).
+Each time the interrupt fires, this function is called to update the sounds being played by the PC speaker and/or the AdLib.

 Interrupts enable a primitive form of multitasking.
 Regardless of what is happening elsewhere in the program -- even if execution is stuck in an infinite loop somewhere -- timer interrupts will still occur and this function will continue running periodically as requested.